jaiswalShobhit/Python_project1/README.md

 # Python_project1

-This is a Exploratory data analysis project using pythin libraries to analyze data
+"This is an exploratory data analysis project using Python libraries to analyze data."